 For night stands I am using bar stools that double as seating for our work station when our guests aren’t around.

 Also note that they hydraulics are close to the mattress but definitely out of the way and safe.

 All in all this project was amazing.
-Matt definitely does not recommend that anyone new to woodworking attempt this project, you will probably be left frustrated especially if you don’t have the tools you need to complete the project.
+Matt definitely does not recommend that anyone new to woodworking attempt this project, you will probably be left frustrated especially if you don’t have the tools you need to complete the murphy bed.
 The biggest thing is to be patient, take your TIME and make sure your measurements are correct.
 Having to do something over can be costly and time consuming.

 So far we have had guest stay three different times between Josslyn’s birthday and the birth of Paxton.
 Everyone has commented that they are very comfortable.
 Just imagine the alternative would have been an air mattress.
 And even the fanciest most expensive air mattress, is still an air mattress!